 The half marathon, they say, was chosen for its appropriateness to pre-agricultural, hunter-associated running and reflects endurance running ability.
 All competitors wore small electronic chips to guarantee accurate race timings.
 Prenatal testosterone exposure, which “androgenized” the fetus, is also associated with traits such as stronger sex drive, higher sperm count and better cardiovascular efficiency in men.

-Bluntly speaking, better long-distance running skills might signal more top quality male—at least regarding reproductive fitness.
-The study is based on the concept of what is known as 2D:4D ratio – a measurement of the ratio between the length of the index finger (second digit) and the ring finger (fourth digit).
+Bluntly speaking, better long-distance running skills might signal a top quality male — at least in regards to reproductive fitness.
+The study is based on the concept of what is known as 2D:4D ratio — a measurement of the ratio between the length of the index finger (second digit) and the ring finger (fourth digit).

 Previous research suggests that men with a low 2D:4D ratio (when their ring finger is comparatively longer) may have been exposed to higher levels of testosterone in the womb, which is linked to the potential for reproductive success.

 They photocopied the hands of the 542 runners and measured their testosterone levels using a 2D:4D digit ratio test, which the researchers say is the most accurate way to work out prenatal exposure to testosterone.
 In this test, if a person’s fourth (ring) finger is longer than the second (index) finger on their hand, they are likely to have been exposed to higher levels of testosterone in the womb.